tfiers/tomasfiers.net/content/posts/probabilistic-python.md

 easy for the end user: no manual tuning of sampling parameters is needed.

 **Pyro** came out November 2017.
 Not much documentation yet.
 It was built with large scale ADVI problems in mind.
-Beginning of 2018, support for approximate inference was added, with both the NUTS and the HMC algorithms.
+Beginning of this year, support for approximate inference was added, with both the NUTS and the HMC algorithms.

 **Edward** is also relatively new (Februari 2016).
 It offers both approximate inference by sampling and variational inference.
 I don't know much about it,